Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/annotated-biblio.md

 I intend to stick to mobile development for this project.
 Taking the multiplatform development path instead of web app means I have a better chance of getting this program work, and hopefully work on both android and iOS.

 #### Kotlin
+Kotlin is a multiplatform programming language that ["used by over 60% of professional Android developers"](https://developer.android.com/kotlin).
-During May term we used Kotlin for android development.
-Kotlin is available for mobile multiplatform development as well.
-Though we only used Android during that class.
+I have some familiarity with Kotlin as during May term I used Kotlin for my first android development.

 One downside to Kotlin is that multiplatform development for mobile is in beta which may come with some unexpected problems during development.
 It's noted as ["almost stable"](https://kotlinlang.org/docs/multiplatform-mobile-getting-started.html) at the moment.
+This means I should be able to get it working on Android, but having it also work on iOS may have some unexpected barriers.